There are plenty of pitfalls and common mistakes you can make in copywriting.

 The tone you develop should also cater to your specific audience.
 Aside from the fact that it could sound inconsistent, it might not reach them in the same way, regardless.

 Because of that, it's crucial to study previous copy and content and write yours to match.
 It has to sound like the same person wrote everything if there are multiple authors.
-If not, it's important that you can match their tone.
+If not, match their tone.

 Copywriting uses emotion to make an impact.
 You need to relive moments that brought you extreme emotions or changes in life.
 Then you need to think about how that can translate for your audience.